symfony-fr/symfony-docs-fr/book/doctrine.rst

     // query for one product matching be name and price
     $product = $repository->findOneBy(array('name' => 'foo', 'price' => 19.99));

-    // query for all prdocuts matching the name, ordered by price
+    // query for all products matching the name, ordered by price
     $product = $repository->findBy(
         array('name' => 'foo'),
         array('price', 'ASC')